sarahmaddox/site-webdev/src/angular/guide/template-syntax.md

 ### Avoid side effects

-As mentioned previously, the evaluation of a template expression has no visible side effects.
+As mentioned previously, the evaluation of a template expression must have no visible side effects.
 The expression language itself does its part to keep you safe.
 You can't assign a value to anything in a property binding expression nor use the increment and decrement operators.